Playa Negra, Costa Rica: Nature and wildlife

 Playa Negra is located in a tropical dry forest.
 There are six months of dry season and six months of wet season.
-The average rainfall is six to eight feet annually.
-Some years, in the past 20 have had as little accumulation as three feet and as much as 14’.
+The average rainfall is 1.8 to 2.4 metres annually.
+Some years, in the past 20 have had as little accumulation as 0.9 metres and as much as 4.2 metres.
 The dry season is from November to May and the wet from May to October.

 There are myriad tropical terrestrial species of animals that live in this zone including the mantled howler monkey, white-nosed coati, variegated squirrel, danta, ocelot, white-tailed deer, and jaguarundi among others.
 There are also myriad species of oceanic animals that come to this beach including the humpback whale, roosterfish, Pacific dogtooth snapper, mahi-mahi, sailfish, skipjack tuna, dolphins, yellowfin tuna, snook, sailfish, marlin, and the green sea turtle.

 There have been over 700 insect species and over 200 bird species officially recorded in the area.